texfaq/texfaq.github.io/FAQ-textrace.md

 remain fonts which many people find useful and which fail to attract the paid experts, and auto-tracing is providing a useful service here.
 Notable sets of
-fonts generated using `TeXtrace` are P&eacute;ter Szab&oacute;'s own EC/TC font set `tt2001` and Vladimir Volovich's CM-Super set, which covers the EC, TC, and the Cyrillic LH font sets (for details of both of which sets, see
+fonts generated using `TeXtrace` are Péter Szabó's own EC/TC font set `tt2001` and Vladimir Volovich's CM-Super set, which covers the EC, TC, and the Cyrillic LH font sets (for details of both of which sets, see